-Fund Balance Classifications
+Fund Balance

-Governmental fund equity is classified as fund balance in the fund financial statements.
+In governmental fund types, the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources is called fund balance.
 Fund balance is further classified based primarily on the extent to which the County is bound to honor constraints on the specific purposes for which amounts in the respective governmental funds can be spent.
 The classifications used in the governmental fund financial statements are as follows.

-- Nonspendable - This classification includes amounts that cannot be spent because they are either (a) not in spendable form or (b) are legally or contractually required to be maintained intact.
+- Nonspendable - consists of amounts that cannot be spent because they are either (a) not in spendable form or (b) are legally or contractually required to be maintained intact.
 The County has classified prepaid expenses as nonspendable.